egeloen/ivory-google-map/doc/service/directions/directions_response.md

 $fare = $route->getFare();
 ```

+If you want to learn more about the duration, you can read its [documentation](/doc/service/base.md#fare).

 ### Warnings

 It is an array of warnings to be displayed when showing these directions.
 You must handle and display these warnings